-US-Canada Rules & Guidelines
+2019 US-Canada Rules & Guidelines

 Qualification Round Eligibility & Rules

-- Competitors must be students enrolled in an undergraduate or graduate degree program in the United States or Canada as of September 14, 2018.
+b.
 Students are not required to be part of the same institution, program, or educational fields to participate.
 Interdisciplinary collaboration is encouraged.

-- Teams of 2 to 4 students are permitted.
+2. Teams of two (2) to four (4) students are permitted.

 Qualification Round Requirements